 This can be done before or after exercising.

-Do you have a foam roller?
-That’s fine if you don’t.
-You can use a rolling pin too along any muscle.
+If you don’t have a foam roller, you can use a rolling pin too along any muscle.
 It works just fine.
-Foam rolls come in all different sizes and anything works.
+Foam rollers come in all different sizes and anything works.

-I’d like to open with my favorite one of the foam roll exercises, probably the only one I actually do often.
+My favorite of the foam roll exercises and probably the only one I actually do often.
 Maybe it’s because I don’t seem to do enough exercises to get sore, that’s unfortunate, right?
 The foam roll chest opener opens the chest, obviously, and also lets the back get some alignment back into it.
 I talked about this one in my Preventing Posture Pitfalls post.

 - Lay on your back with the foam roll in the center